jrmswell/subsonicradioandroid/README.md

+# Update
+Unfortunately, due to life getting in the way (cheifly University), I am shelving this project, I have made a few further updates here but nothing worth putting here.
+Maybe one day this will be updated again.
+Until then, see you in the future!

 # Subsonicradio Android App
 Subsonic Radio doesn't have an app anymore, let's do something about that.
 This is an unofficial project made by a fan of the site to make his life slightly easier